Recent studies and data gives us a better idea of carbon footprints from cities.

 This is in comparison to emission stats from the past that have centred around global emissions, and emissions from countries as a whole.

 This begs the questions – should we be focussing on cities over entire countries if we want to address climate change more effectively?

-We delve into some discussion about this below.
+We delve into some discussion about this climate change related issue below

 Summary – Should We Focus On The City, Or The Country Level When Addressing Climate Change?